Everything you need to know before committing to a complete bathroom renovation

 A full bathroom remodel is not a quick project.
 From initial planning through final inspection, you should expect the process to span several months.
 Here's a realistic timeline:

-That's approximately 2-3.5 months where your bathroom is unavailable for use.
+Most bathrooms are back in action within 1-4 weeks.
 During this time, you may need to make alternative arrangements for bathing facilities.

 Before meeting with contractors, make a clear list of what you absolutely need versus what you'd like to have.
 This keeps scope creep in check and helps with budgeting.